XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ### Using the low-level API

-Users who are using the low-level API can also leverage OTF features.
+Users who are using the low-level API can also leverage OTF features by using the `Shaper`.
+The API for the `Shaper` class is subject to modifications because pdfCalligraph is still a young product, and because it was originally not meant to be used by client applications.
+For those reasons, the entire class is marked as `@Deprecated` or `[Obsolete]`, so that users know that they should not yet expect backwards compatibility or consistency in the API or functionality.

 Below is the default way of adding content to specific coordinates.
 However, this will give incorrect results for complex alphabets.